-Blood volumes in the light shaded column (bacterial quantification, peripheral blood mononuclear cells, serum, plasma samples, functional genomics, DNA samples) represent "other bloods", taken for exploratory laboratory assays, and may be collected in a subset of participants rather than all participants.
-These samples would be omitted if the participant developed anaemia which was felt to be clinically significant by the study team.
+Blood volumes in the light shaded column (bacterial quantification, peripheral blood mononuclear cells, serum, plasma samples, functional genomics, DNA samples) represent "Immunobiology bloods", taken for exploratory laboratory assays, and may be collected in a subset of participants rather than all participants.
+These samples would be omitted if the participant developed anaemia which was felt to be clinically significant by the study team, or if impractical due to logistical reasons.